 - 2. Bureaux in the Member States of the European Economic Area shall, when receiving such a request, approve as correspondents in their country claims representatives already appointed by insurers of the other Member States pursuant to Directive 2009/103/EC, provided that the conditions set out by the bureaux for the approval of a correspondent in their country are met.
 This approval may be withdrawn under the same conditions which apply to all correspondents nominated in their territory of competence. - 3.
 Only a bureau shall have the authority, on the request of one of its members, to send to another bureau a request for approval of a correspondent established in the country of that bureau.
-This request shall be sent in accordance with the practical terms and conditions decided at the General Assembly and supported by proof that the proposed correspondent accepts the requested approval.
+This request shall be sent through the COB Collaboration Platform and supported by proof that the proposed correspondent accepts the requested approval.
 Only a request for the approval of one single correspondent can be accepted.

-The bureau concerned shall grant or refuse its approval within three months from the date of receipt of the request and shall notify its decision and its effective date to the bureau that made the request as well as to the correspondent concerned.
+The bureau concerned shall grant or refuse its approval within three months from the date of receipt of the request and shall notify its decision and its effective date to the bureau that made the request, through the COB Collaboration Platform, as well as to the correspondent concerned.
 In the event of no response being received, approval shall be deemed to have been granted and to have taken effect on the expiry of that period.